Wavelet-Packet Content for Positive Operators: Trace class greedy extraction

 The maximum exists at each step because $\mathcal{T}_{n}$ is finite and each $\mathrm{tr}\left(C_{w}\left(R^{(k-1)}\right)\right)$ is nonnegative.
 By \prettyref{lem:2-2}, the sequence $\left(R^{(k)}\right)_{k\ge0}$ decreases in the Loewner order, converges strongly to a limit $R^{(\infty)}\in B\left(H\right)_{+}$, and for every $N\ge1$, \eqref{eq:2-4-1} holds.

-At this point the construction is completely parallel to the general sequential extraction in \prettyref{sec:2}, except that we are only allowed to use packets at a fixed depth.
-The next theorem shows that this additional restriction buys us a simple quantitative convergence statement in trace norm, with a geometric rate depending only on $N_{n}$. \begin{thm} Let $R\in\mathcal{S}_{1}\cap B\left(H\right)_{+}$, fix a depth $n\ge1$, and let $\left(R^{(k)},D_{k}\right)_{k\ge1}$ be the depth-$n$ greedy extraction sequence defined above.
+The construction is now the same as the sequential extraction process from \prettyref{sec:2}, except that the node choices are restricted to a fixed depth.
+The next theorem shows that this restriction leads to a geometric decay estimate in trace norm, with rate depending only on $N_{n}$. \begin{thm} Let $R\in\mathcal{S}_{1}\cap B\left(H\right)_{+}$, fix a depth $n\ge1$, and let $\left(R^{(k)},D_{k}\right)_{k\ge1}$ be the depth $n$ greedy extraction sequence defined above.
 Then for every $k\ge0$ we have

 In particular $R^{(k)}\to0$ in trace norm as $k\to\infty$, and

 with convergence in $\mathcal{S}_{1}$.
 More precisely, for each $m\ge1$,

 \end{thm}